 that you have been disqualified from driving by virtue of the fact that you

 have accumulated 12 penalty points or more you will be obliged to surrender

-your driving licence at your local Motor Taxation Office for the period of six
+your driving licence to the National Driver Licence Service for the period of

 In cases where the driving offence was detected by camera, the fixed charge